Tencent warns of slower game launches after posting biggest ever profit drop | MarketScreener

 But it has yet to allow Tencent, Asia's second-most valuable listed company, to charge users for such hit games as "PlayerUnKnown's Battlegrounds Mobile" and "Fortnite: Battle Royale".

-"Since there is a sizeable backlog for the banhao (game monetisation licence) applications in the industry, our scheduled game releases will initially be slower than in some prior years," Tencent said in a statement.
+"Since there is a sizeable backlog for the banhao (game monetization license) applications in the industry, our scheduled game releases will initially be slower than in some prior years," Tencent said in a statement.

 Tencent President Martin Lau later told an earnings briefing that gaming sector outlook will improve in light of resumed licensing process and it would further diversify its revenue mix to increase the contribution from non-gaming business.

-The suspension in approvals has prevented Tencent from making money out of some of its most popular games, leading to the company losing more than $100 billion in market capitalisation last year.
+The suspension in approvals has prevented Tencent from making money out of some of its most popular games, leading to the company losing more than $100 billion in market capitalization last year.

 Net profit for the September-December quarter dropped 32 percent - the biggest decline since Tencent went public in 2004 - to 14.2 billion yuan ($2.1 billion), smaller than the 18.3 billion yuan average estimate, according to Refinitiv data.